 The following list shows all of the leather colors used in our workshop.

 You will notice that our smooth, full grain leathers come in a variety of grades and styles.
 We've found some of these to work well on certain shoes, but not on others.
-For this reason, when you choose to design your own shoe with smooth leather you will only see certain types available.
+For this reason, when you choose to custom design a shoe with smooth leather you will only see certain types available.

-Click here or scroll to the bottom of this page to see descriptions of our different leather varieties.
+Click here or scroll to the bottom of this page to read descriptions of our different leather varieties.

 Discontinued LeathersThese colors are no longer available for new shoes, but you may find them among our pre-made Sole Mate shoes or clearance sale items.